IAMAMZ/2022-Stack-Overflow-developer-survey/README.md

-# 2022 Stack Overflow Survey Analysis
+# 2022 Stack Overflow Developer Survey Analysis

 This is a short analysis of the 2022 stack overflow survey I've done out of curiosity.